Home

 As a man ages he ejaculates less.
 Also, some of the enzymes that determine the consistency are not produced in as great a quantity.
 These things can cause the color to be yellowish and/or globby.
 It is not a serious condition.
 It is merely a sign of age.

-With the exception of herpes and genital warts, STDs (sexually transmitted diseases) are carried in the semen.
+With the exception of herpes and genital warts, STDs (sexually transmitted diseases) are carried in the fluid of our ejaculate.

-Gonorrhea, syphilis, chlamydia, nongonococcal urethritis (NGU), and cytomegalovirus (CMV) can all be transmitted through semen.
+Gonorrhea, syphilis, chlamydia, nongonococcal urethritis (NGU), Trichomoniasis, and cytomegalovirus (CMV) are all STDs that can all be transmitted through this sexual fluid.
 This is why a condom is so vital to use when the man's sexual history is at all uncertain.

-This applies also to HIV and AIDS.
+This applies also to the horrible STDs like HIV, AIDS, and hepatitis.
 It is not the sperm cells that carry the HIV virus.
 The virus is in the seminal plasma as well as the pre-cum liquid.

 If a male is HIV-positive, his semen may contain high levels of HIV, even if his blood levels show low or undetectable amounts of the virus.

-Unprotected vaginal, oral, and anal sex all carry risks for HIV and STD transmission by semen.
+That is why unprotected vaginal, oral, and anal sex all carry risks for HIV and STDs transmission.

 This is just a great benefit of healthy sexual intercourse for a woman!